-Refer to the ForwardHealth Portal Electronic Funds Transfer User Guide for instructions and more information about EFT enrollment.
+Refer to the Electronic Funds Transfer User Guide on the Portal User Guides page of the Portal for instructions and more information about EFT enrollment.

 Providers will continue to receive payment via paper check until the enrollment process moves into "Active" status and the provider's ForwardHealth EFT enrollment is considered complete.